KohaILS/koha-manual-zh-cn/source/implementation_checklist.rst

 Editable OPAC regions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using the :ref:`news tool <news-label>` you can customize various regions, the
+Using the :ref:`news tool <news-label>` you can customize various blocks of the
-following graphic will define what display locations update each of the
+OPAC.
+The following graphic shows what each display locations updates in the
-regions in the Bootstrap theme.
+Bootstrap theme.

 |image1068|